MAKEUP PRODUCTS (NON-PERMANENT)

 59224

-Though most chemicals in cosmetic products present limited or absolutely no risk, dozens have been associated to considerable medical issues, including developmental delays and cancer.
-Cosmetic chemicals gain entry to your body through inhalation, the skin, and ingestion, and lead to similar dangers as food chemicals, per this site.
+Although many chemicals in beauty products and cosmetics present limited or zero risk, some are linked to considerable medical issues, including cancer, reproductive and neurological harm, and developmental delays.
+Cosmetic chemicals invade a person's body through the skin and inhalation, and lead to the same problems as food chemicals, per this site.

-Contaminants and chemicals associated with cancer are found in food and several other ordinary goods.
-But, no sector of consumer goods is accountable to less government management than cosmetics and other personal care products, including Lipstick.
-Though many of the chemicals in cosmetics and personal care products very likely present minimal risk, being exposed to some is associated with major health conditions, including cancer.
+Chemicals linked to cancer can be found in water, food, and a lot of other everyday items.
+However, no category of consumer items is accountable to less government direction than cosmetics and other personal care products, including Lipstick.
+While many of the contaminants and chemicals in cosmetics and personal care products most likely pose very little risk, your exposure to a few is linked to major health disorders, such as cancer.